manuraghavanpv/math-physics-modelling/README.md

 # undergraduate-projects
-A collection of some projects I worked on during my undergrad at the University of Mumbai
+A collection of some bits of code I used in my undergraduate projects at the University of Mumbai